How to Install and Configure OTRS (Ticketing Tool) on CentOS 7 / RHEL 7

 (using /opt/otrs) done

-Now refresh the page, “OTRS daemon not running” message should go away.
+Now refresh the page and this time “OTRS daemon not running” message should go away.

 1. Thanks Pradeep.
 I very much needed the OTRS system for my internal organization work.
 Although I dont have CentOS, I will be able to make use of the post here.